-As an attorney for the spouse of a professional athlete, be cautious when the other side claims there is only one retirement plan.
+When it comes to professional athletes and divorce, be cautious when the other side claims there are not multiple retirement plans.
 A missing retirement plan could result in hundreds of thousands of lost dollars for your client.

 By Tim Voit, Financial Analyst

 When representing the soon-to-be former spouse of a professional athlete, it’s advisable to request all documentation available regarding the retirement benefits of the athlete spouse, since it is very likely that he or she may be a participant in two or more retirement plans – depending on the leagues in which the athlete played (i.e., minor versus major league, NFL v.
 MLB), as well as the number of clubs or organizations played for.
 Missing even a single retirement plan could result in hundreds of thousands of dollars being lost for your client.